 site.
 Even though the city officials assured them that ninety percent of the elements would disappear underground from their point of view, they found the local newspaper more than ready to publish an article about the Ede/Berlin wall.

 On my turn, I was requested to come to Ede and in the school across from the site, where on one summer evening I gave a lecture, illustrated with slides, in which I explained environmental art, site specific sculpture and the effects of this type of interpretation of the environment.
 I showed them slides of the Everglades with the Swamp Cypress trees growing in the water and told them about my intent to improve, rather than ruin their living environment.
 After I was finished they applauded!
 For a moment I felt like a hero.

 Because I am convinced that the strip is political nonsense, I await the day that they will be removed again.
-I the meantime I have spent less time than I spent trying to prevent them removing it from some of the photographs with Photoshop.
-Fur the curious viewer, I have included one picture - only under this link.
+In the meantime I removed the strip from some of the photographs.
+Fur the curious viewer, I have included one picture of the actual strip under this link.

 De Gelderlander the local tabloid